C2Talon/c2t_kol_scripts/README.md

 Simply gets the list of items offered by the cold medicine cabinet and puts them into the property `_c2t_coldMedicineItems`.

 `_c2t_coldMedicineItems` is arraged based on the choice order in the adventure.
 Example:
-* "ice crown,frozen tofu pop,Doc's Fortifying Wine,anti-odor cream,Fleshazole&trade;"
+* `ice crown,frozen tofu pop,Doc's Fortifying Wine,anti-odor cream,Fleshazole&trade;`

+__Note:__ this process leaves you in the choice adventure (to make a choice if you want), but does not explicitly need to be exited before doing other things.

 ### Usage

 Can be used on the CLI to update the property if the cabinet has items listed.

-If `import`ed into a script, the following function can be used to update the property
+If `import`ed into a script, the following function can be used to update the property.
+Returns `true` if the property was updated properly (but not necessarily changed), which doubles as meaning an item can be taken now.
-* `void c2t_coldMedicineTracker()`
+* `boolean c2t_coldMedicineTracker()`

 ## c2t_harvest_battery